kadykov/openhands-config/ai-agent-tips.md

 - **Pre-Commit Hooks**:
   - If the project utilizes `pre-commit` hooks, install them after setting up the environment and dependencies.
   - If `pre-commit` hooks throw errors, it is often because they have modified some files.
-Typically, these changes are minor and do not require reviewing.
-If `git commit` fails and files are modified, you can directly stage these changes and re-commit.
+To automatically apply fixes, run `pre-commit run --all-files` before attempting to stash or commit.
+This ensures all fixes are applied correctly without manual intervention.

 - **Testing**:
   - If the project includes tests, write tests for any new features you implement.